 When humans feel safe, they are healthier: their bodies and minds are calmer, they sleep better, form relationships more easily, see things more clearly, and create more freely.

-Sensing safety is a whole person experience that is commonly understood across cultures.
-It can be impacted by place, people, perspective and embodied history.
+Sensing safety is a whole person experience that is commonly understood across cultures and directly impacts health.
+It can be impacted by place, people, perspective and embodied history..

 Sense of Safety is an integrative lens that helps health, education, and public policy practitioners to prioritise whole person wellbeing.